beatriz-code-journey/beatriz-code-journey/README.md

-Code journy from a beginner with no prior knowledge Current goals:
+Code journy from a beginner with no prior knowledge.
+Current goals:
-[ ] learn basic phyton
+[ ] learn basic python
 [ ] build a simple calculator
 [ ] share progress on linkedIn